1. How do I use your patterns?

 • Giveaways & fundraisers

-• Making the finished project to sell online
+• Sewing the finished project to sell online

-• Making the finished project to sell at craft fairs
+• Sewing the finished project to sell at craft fairs

 • Sell the .pdf & photo instructions as your own pattern